 - Are they currently involved in their field in terms of continuing education.
 For example, are they a member of professional organizations where they need to meet yearly Continuing Education Credits?
 It’s one thing to have gotten trained 20 years ago but if they aren’t current in their field, they are not continually improving on their skills.For example, I’ve seen therapists who I knew took the initial clinical training and had originally gotten certified in Imago Therapy but have neglected to keep their certification current, yet they still “advertise” themselves as Imago practitioners.
 If you are looking for a “brand” of couples counseling, you want to make sure that the practitioner that you find is actually practicing that form of therapy.
 Professional organizations setup standards to make sure that there is some uniformity among the therapy that their members practice.
 Going off and doing your own thing is not adhering to these standards.

-Yes you can find a marriage counselor that participates in your insurance plan.
-More often than not, they may not be the best in the field.
-One of my colleagues told me that although he does accept insurance for individual therapy, for couples therapy he does not, because he has invested much time and money to gain his expertise and it is not worth it for him to accept insurance.
-Couples counseling is a very skilled and sensitive field and requires a tremendous amount of specialized training.
+Yes you can find a marriage counselor that accepts your insurance but most do not.
+They may not be the best in the field or experienced.
+One of my colleagues told me that although he does accept insurance for individual therapy, for couples therapy he does not because he has invested so much time and money to gain his expertise and it is not worth it for him to accept insurance.
+Couples counseling is a very skilled and sensitive field and requires a tremendous amount of specialized training, expertise, and experience.

 It is costly to pursue this advanced training and keep up certifications in professional memberships!
 Those therapists who are committed to achieving clinical excellence in the field are often going to cost more money.
 (That’s not to say that there are not wonderful therapists that may offer a sliding fee scale or do accept insurance.)